General Terms and Conditions and Client Information

 1.2 The present General Terms and Conditions shall also apply exclusively, if the Seller performs the order without reservation, in the knowledge that the Client’s terms and conditions may conflict with or deviate from their own.

 2.1 The product descriptions displayed in the Seller's online shop do not constitute binding offers on the part of the Seller, but are merely descriptions which allow the client to submit a binding offer

-2.2 The Client may submit the offer using the online order form integrated into the Seller’s online shop.
-By clicking the button finalizing the order process, after having placed the goods and/or services selected in the virtual shopping basket and passed through the electronic ordering process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the shopping basket.
+2.2 The Client may submit the offer by the online order form integrated into the Seller's online shop.
+In doing so, after having placed the selected goods and/or services in the virtual basket and passed through the ordering process, and by clicking the button finalizing the order process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the shopping cart.

 2.3 The Seller may accept the Client’s offer within five days in one of the following manners:

 - by transmitting a written order confirmation or an order confirmation in written form (fax or e-mail) to the Client, insofar as the receipt of the order confirmation by the Client is decisive, or

 - by delivering ordered goods to the Client, insofar as the receipt of goods by the Client is decisive, or